nikolanan/CppBasics/greaterNumber/README.md

 The program finds the bigger number.
-If they are equal prints "Equal".
+If they are equal it prints "Equal".

 Sample input: 354363 214546